tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### API description

 The TPNS SDK provides a callback API for developers to get the content of arrived notifications.
-Notifications can bet obtained by reloading the `onNotificationShowedResult(Context, XGPushShowedResult)` method of `XGPushBaseReceiver`.
+Notifications can be obtained by reloading the `onNotificationShowedResult(Context, XGPushShowedResult)` method of `XGPushBaseReceiver`.
 Here, the `XGPushShowedResult` object provides an API for reading notification content.

 >!
 Due to the callback capability limitations of vendor channel SDKs, the notification arrival callback API `onNotificationShowedResult` currently does not support listening for the arrival of notifications delivered through vendor channels.
 It supports listening for the arrival of notifications delivered through the TPNS channel only.
 >